recfab/repo42/family-website/blog/2023-10-07-table-stamp.md

 tags:
   - ShitMinoSays
   - HouseFlipper
+title: Table with a tramp stamp
 ---
-# Table with a tramp stamp

 > **Mino:** "Why do you have a doodle on your table?
 Your table has a tramp stamp"